-Last month I coached soap carving.
-Our church, Ankeny Presbyterian Church in Ankeny, Iowa, was throwing an outdoor block party for our neighborhood — hot dogs, a bounce castle, donuts made to order, even a fire truck.
+Recently, I coached soap carving.
+Our church, Ankeny Presbyterian Church in Ankeny, Iowa, was throwing an outdoor block party for our neighborhood — hot dogs, a bounce castle, doughnuts made to order, even a fire truck.
 One of our neighbors offered to play guitar and sing, so we had live music, too.

 In the craft area, beside the friendship bracelets and the flowers cut from muffin papers, I set up a card table topped with a beach towel and sharpened ice cream sticks and laid out 44 bars of Ivory soap.
 As a sample, I brought a piece I had done years ago, a balding man with a Rip Van Winkle beard, carved from a single bar of soap.

 I set the beard-man out on the table and got started on an owl.
 I also had a few patterns ready for use: a star, a car, a turtle, the owl and a fish.

 A middle school sister and her early elementary brother stopped to see what I was doing.
 I showed them the owl in progress and asked if they would like to give soap carving a try.
 They thought they would, so I gave them each a bar of soap and invited them to pick a pattern or make their own design.

 After they traced around the pattern with the sharpened ice cream stick, I showed them how to use the edge of the stick to scrape shavings off the bar and lower the background.
 When that was done to their satisfaction, I demonstrated rounding over the raised design and adding some details.
 The last instruction was to carve their initials on the back of the soap.

 Before the first two had finished, some more kids arrived.
 I passed out soap and carving sticks and got them started.
 And so it went through the 2½ hours of the party, and so I began to meet some neighbors.